mattarnoatibm/cloud-api-adaptor/ibmcloud/README.md

 **Note:** The `Operator` and `Console Admin` roles must be [assigned](https://cloud.ibm.com/docs/vpc?topic=vpc-vsi_is_connecting_console&interface=ui) to the user.
 The Terraform template will create the `Console Admin` role for the user `ibmcloud_user_id` is set to in the template `terraform.tfvars`.

-Execute the following commands to build, upload and verify the pod VM image.
+Execute the following commands on your client machine to build, upload and verify the pod VM image.

 ```
 cd ibmcloud/terraform/podvm-build